Nicolette Stone: Reception

 Charlie Milward from the Daily Express branded Nicolette a "Neighbours troublemaker" who was down on her luck.
 Milward assessed that Nicolette was originally "shrouded in mystery" and a suspect villain.
 The critic believed she mellowed via her involvement with David and Aaron, though he believed Nicolette's "sinister streak" could easily resurface via her feud with Glen.
 He later noted in just two years, Nicolette was always "at the centre of a lot of drama" but approaching the show's finale her life was "seemingly on the up for a change."
 Regarding Nicolette's relationship prospects with Kiri, Simon Timblick of Whattowatch.com opined that Nicolette's scheming against Glen "didn't really do herself any favours."
 Though he added that Nicolette appeared to have "love and compassion" that Kiri found endearing.
 Timblick believed Pierce's later treatment of Nicolette was "extra humiliating and disappointing" because she made an effort for Hendrix's wedding cake.
 He proceeded to call her a "volatile" and "fiery redhead".

-Stephen Patterson of (Metro) heaped praise on Nicolette and her character development, from which he assessed she had "come a long way" in just two years.
+Stephen Patterson of Metro heaped praise on Nicolette and her character development, from which he assessed she had "come a long way" in just two years.
 He recalled that upon her memorable introduction, Nicolette had a "penchant for scheming and manipulation, and had something of a habit of leaving chaos in her wake."
 He believed that writers managed to keep Nicolette on an even trajectory preventing her from being irredeemable amidst her "nefarious activity".
 He added that Chimes gave "stunning performances" as Nicolette was gifted an "excellently paced redemption arc."
 Patterson believed that by the time Neighbours ended, Nicolette was a "popular" and "iconic character" who "cemented herself as a firm fan-favourite."
 Television director Lee Salisbury branded Nicolette "fiery just like her hair, speaks before she thinks and doesn't apologise."
 Sarah Ellis from Inside Soap assessed "there's nothing we love more than a proper, old-fashioned 'soapy' story - and they don't come much more soapy than Nicolette selling a fake baby to Paul Robinson for a million dollars!"
+Her colleague, Alice Penwill described Nicolette as unpredictable, writing that she felt sorry for "poor David and Aaron" because "who knows what Nicolette will do next".
 In 2022, Susannah Alexander from Digital Spy was optimistic that Nicolette's love life would improve because she believed that Kiri's personality had "potentially promising traits for an ongoing romance with Nicolette."
+In 2024, Chloe Timms from Inside Soap praised Monson's portrayal of Nicolette, writing that she was "perfect" for the rebooted show and called her a "star" that she loves.
+The following year, in response to a viewer's opinion that Cara Varga-Murphy (Sara West) should leave her wife and get together with Nicolette, Timms wrote, "I say this with love: Nicolette is a complete nightmare!"